jsdchenye/eslint-config-airbnb-vue/README.md

 ```

 ## Usage
-The config is based on `eslint-config-airbnb-base` and `eslint-plugin-vue`.
+The config is based on `eslint-config-airbnb-base` and `eslint-plugin-vue` and `eslint-config-prettier`.

 Then, add this to your .eslintrc file: